kneat/posh-gulp/README.md

-Ever wanted to implement your gulp task direclty with powershell?
+Ever wanted to implement your gulp task directly with powershell?

 Tasks
 -----